vishnuxprasad/ChatSql-speak2DB/README.md

 1. Open the ChatSQL web interface.

-2. Provide the necessary database credentials.
+2. Provide the necessary database credentials and connect to the database.

-3. Enter natural language queries related to the database.
+3. Enter natural language queries related to the database connected.

 4. ChatSQL will process your queries using LangChain and OpenAI, and provide natural language responses.